 10. Anti-Viral Medications.

 Another good option to consider would be anti-viral medications.
 By using anti-viral medications, you are going to be able to minimize the amount of time that you have to deal with the cold sore after experiencing it.
 It can help with prevention, but it is generally going to be more effective at minimizing the duration of any particualr outbreak of a cold sore.

 Overall, there is a lot that you are going to want to do when it comes to keeping your cold sores in check.
 By following the tips above, you should be able to minimize the chances of having to deal with frequent cold sore outbreaks and increase the amount of time you can go without experiencing any sort of outbreak altogether.
 Whether you find the need to take prescription medication or not, there is plenty that you can do to help avoid having to deal with cold sore outbreaks.
-Be sure to follow the tips above and you should be able to do so successfully.
+Be sure to follow the tips above on cold sores on lips and you should be able to do so successfully.